 SPECIAL OLYMPICS ONTARIO (SOO) has been a popular charity for the YRPA and our members for quite some time now and definitely has a special place in our hearts.
 Special Olympics promotes opportunities to develop physical fitness, demonstrate courage, experience joy, and develop skills and friendship with their families, other Special Olympic athletes, and the community.

-The 2017 YRPA Memorial Golf Tournament once again donated their proceeds to the Salvation Army- Central York to help with the costs of their new building going up in Aurora.
+The 2018 YRPA Memorial Golf Tournament once again donated their proceeds to the Salvation Army- Central York to help with the costs of new programs in the community and support toward a new shuttle van.

 The YRPA Memorial Golf Tournament is an annual occurrence that happens every June.
 For the past five years, the charity of choice has been Camp Oochigeas.
 This camp is more than just a summer camp up in Muskoka.
 They also offer year-round programs for children affect by childhood cancer at their downtown facility in Toronto, at SickKids Hospital, and throughout the community.
 Over the past five years, YRPA have raised $29,000 for Camp Oochigeas.